-

 Red Light and Stop Sign Tickets in North Carolina

 North Carolina drivers who run stop signs or stop lights will likely have to pay a fine.
 Red light and stop sign violations also add demerit points to a motorist’s driving record.
-This article gives an outline of what the law prohibits and some of the specific consequences of a stop sign or red light ticket.

 -

-North Carolina’s Child Car Seat and Seatbelt Laws
+North Carolina’s Child Car Seat and Seat Belt Laws

 North Carolina has laws mandating protection for children in cars.
 The types of child restraints required depend on the age and size of the child.
 Violations result in fines and demerit points.